hlomphosibeko/Zola-with-Yoga/README.md

 #### The Footer
 - The footer shows the user which social media platforms to visit in order to connect with us and to get more information about the site.
-- On Instagram and Tiktok, that is where the users can have a glimpse of what the website contains.
+- On Instagram and Tiktok, that is where the users can have a glimpse of what the website contains with short videos of what happens at each session.
 On WhatsApp that is where they can connect with us and ask questions.

 #### The Shop page
 - This page consists of a variety of products that users can buy.